Next Event Wednesday 4th February 2026

 Justice underpins our freedoms, our economy, and our civic life.
 Yet our systems are under pressure—underfunded, overstretched, and outdated.
 The Justice for All Series provides a platform to confront this reality with honesty and ambition.

-Conceived by Alderman Robert Hughes-Penney, Sheriff-Elect of the City of London (2025–26), and hosted at the Central Criminal Court (Old Bailey), this five-part series brings together those in a position to ask hard questions—and propose evidence-based solutions.
+Conceived by Alderman Robert Hughes-Penney, Sheriff of the City of London (2025–26), and hosted at the Central Criminal Court (Old Bailey), this five-part series brings together those in a position to ask hard questions—and propose evidence-based solutions.

 Framed around the anniversaries of Magna Carta (1225) and UN Sustainable Development Goal 16, the series does not seek consensus, but clarity: What does a just society require today?
 Who must act?
 And what will it cost us if we do not?

-Alderman and Sheriff Elect
+Alderman and Sheriff

-Sheriff Elect Deputy
+Sheriff and Deputy

 His Honour Judge